 How it works:

-- Take a photo at one or both of the photo points in Warrumbungle National Park
+- Take a photo at one of the photo points in Warrumbungle National Park

 - Use the app to upload your photos to the online picture gallery at the Atlas of Living Australia